 All crude oil, NGL and condensate from the SDFI are sold to Statoil, and all gas is sold by Statoil (under the sale instructions issued to Statoil) at the SDFI's expense and risk.
 Virtually all gas is sold to customers in Europe under bilateral contracts, or over the trading desk.
-About 30 per cent of the annual volumes is purchased by the four largest customers.
-Gross reporting as of 2016 entails that purchases in trading inventory are not netted against operating revenues.
-Figures for 2015 have been corrected correspondingly in order to compare years.
+About 30 per cent of annual gas volumes is purchased by the four largest customers.